EPCOT (concept): Master plan and community site

 Disney personally sketched a master plan for the Florida property known as the Seventh Preliminary Master Plot Plan, in 1966, the year of his death.
 The main features of the plan included the theme park, hotels, campgrounds and motels, convention facilities, the EPCOT city and a satellite community, a golf course, a "swamp ride", an industrial park, a tourist trailer camp, a main entrance, and a "jet airport".
 In addition, a monorail would run the length of the property, north to south.

 The EPCOT city, according to the concepts presented in the EPCOT film, was based on a radial plan, a design inspired by the garden city movement of urban planning.
-Based on a concept similar to the layout of Disneyland, the city would have radiated out like a wheel-like spokes from a central core.
+Based on a concept similar to the layout of Disneyland, the city would have radiated out like spokes from a central core.
 The urban density of the area would decrease as the city stretched out.

 Visitors would enter at the southern end of the Disney World property and be shuttled by monorail to the Welcome Center.
 There, they would be welcomed by Disney employees able to speak the guests' languages.
 Visitors would re-board the monorail to arrive at the industrial park.
 There, guests would ride people-movers to see warehouses and research and development laboratories from American industry.
 Walt hoped visitors could take ideas back home to improve their communities.
 After visiting the industrial park, the monorail would take the guests to EPCOT, where they would arrive at the central city.